invisible-college/ietf-braid-draft/wiki-braid.md

 #### An open standard for the insides of websites

+> **Note:** This might become an argument for how we will grow a new distributed open web to outcompete the existing monopolies.
+That we might not persuade the existing monopolies to change their ways and find new business models (like Aol), but we can develop our own pages, for our own needs, and yet by building them on this platform, build them together into something good.
+Like we can build our own personal websites, or blogs, and link them together so that they become news feeds of other people's sites, and supporting realtime edits, like chat, with realtime notifications, providing the same functionality as facebook, for the group of people building profiles this way.

 This makes the internal state of websites open, distributed, and shareable.
 Whereas HTTP gives each *page* a URL, braid gives each *internal datum* a URL, and makes it as easy to synchronize with (and thus reuse) another site's internal data as linking to a webpage is today.
 You can program with another site's internal data as if it were a local variable in memory, already downloaded and always up-to-date.
 This enables a web of connected, linked, synchronized data to develop as an alternative to the centralized websites we see today, just as a web of pages has grown to replace the centralized networks (AOL, Compuserve, Prodigy) of the 1990s.

 <br><img src="https://invisible.college/braid/images/aol-to-braid-vert.svg" width=500 style="margin-left:50"><br><br>